Easy Bible Quiz and Questions with Answers.

 Jesus did not want to be a winemaker, but he respected his mother, Mary, and did as she asked.

-According to the Bible, the wine tasted good, the best.
+According to the Bible, the wine tasted delicious, even the best.

 John 2:1-11